Top 12 Difference between Private and Public Administration & Similarities

 Key Difference Between Private and Public Administration:

 1. The well-planned and systematic management of the state’s actions to accomplish the purposes established by the government, which is the Public Administration.
-The term private administration is the management, organization, and operation of the business enterprise’s actions.
+The term private administration is the management, organization, and operation of a business enterprise’s actions.

 2. Private administration is a business activity.
 On the other hand, Public Administration is a political process.